ctu-fee-group/Christofel/README.md

 ## Christofel the Library

-Christofel uses Discord.NET along with some Microsoft extensions (namely Configuration, DependencyInjection, Logging).
+Christofel uses Remora.Discord along with some Microsoft extensions (namely Configuration, DependencyInjection, Logging).

 The main feature of library (and base application) is to be able to attach plugins during runtime.
 The library can be found in `Christofel.BaseLib` project.
 This should be a library that every